andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 $$p(w_1 | w_2, w_3, ..., w_{n}) $$

-Though not as useful for predicting future words, they are still useful for understanding sequences and obtaining features for the context surrounding words.
+Though not as useful for predicting future words, they are still useful for understanding sequences and obtaining features for the context surrounding words (Peters et al. 2018).

-[**REFERENCE FOR THIS, MAYBE IN ELMO**]

 ## Word Representations

 **Word representations** are ways of representing words in a machine-understandable way; the most common way of doing so is by representing a word as a vector.
 They are especially useful for ML algorithms since the vector representation allows for statistical methods to be used, especially optimization-based algorithms.

 As an example, suppose we wanted to represent the sentence "The dog is the goodest of boys".
-One way we could do it is by using one-hot vector encodings.
-Then, th
+One way we could do it is by using bag-of-words representations.
+Suppose our entire dictionary consisted of the words [the, dog, is, bad, goodest, of, boys, great].
+Then, the sentence would look as follows

 **PIC WITH A VECTOR FOR EACH WORD**

 Here, we define a dimension for each word and the vector for a word will have a 1 if that word is present, 0 otherwise.
-We could also represent an entire sentence with this word space.
-For instance, the sentences "The dog is the goodest of boys" will be

-**PIC WITH A VECTOR OF ONES**

 The sentence "The dog is good" would look like